Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/21-type-113-lifecycle/+page.md

 **<summary><span style="color:red">Click for Answers</span></summary>**

-    It is responsible for managing nonces in zkSync.
+    It is responsible for managing nonces in ZKsync.
 It ensures that each transaction has a unique nonce, which is crucial for transaction validation and preventing replay attacks.

 </details>

 <summary>2.
-Who is the msg.sender when validateTransaction is called in zkSync?</summary>
+Who is the msg.sender when validateTransaction is called in ZKsync?</summary>

 ---